jessicarush/html-notes/HTML_elements.md

 Defines keyboard input; something a user should type into their computer.

 #### `<samp>`
-The `<samp>` tag is a phrase tag.
+The `<samp>` element is a phrase element.
 It defines sample output from a computer program.

-## Meaningless (non-semantic) tags
+## Meaningless (non-semantic) elements

 #### `<div>`
 Defines a division or a section in an HTML document.
 The`<div>` element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.

 #### `<span>`
 Used to group inline-elements in a document.
-The `<span>` tag provides no visual change by itself but provides a way to add a hook to a part of a text.
+The `<span>` element provides no visual change by itself but provides a way to add a hook to a part of a text.

 ## Be careful